dmidlo/histdata.com-tools/docs/broker-capture-contracts.md

 ## Append-only storage and crash behavior

 Capture data uses dependency-free canonical UTF-8 JSON Lines.
-This preserves raw delivery evidence without coupling the base package to Arrow; #446 owns the separate final reconstructed Parquet product.
+This preserves raw delivery evidence without coupling the base package to Arrow; #446 implements the separate final reconstructed Parquet product.

 One session directory has this shape: